 Much has been written about heterosexual expats and their experiences dating in Japan, but what about the gay male expat population?
-In general, non-Japanese individuals are still relatively rare here, especially in the countryside, so the already small gay dating pool becomes even shallower.
+In general, foreigners are still relatively rare here, especially in the countryside, so the already small gay dating pool becomes even shallower.
 The majority of gay men that one will come across in Japan are, statistically speaking, going to be Japanese.
-Thus, this creates the need for some comprehensive knowledge about what it’s like to live as a gay person in Japan.
+Thus, this creates the need for some comprehensive knowledge about how gay lifestyles and gay dating work in Japan.

-This is the first in what I hope will become many articles giving some insight as to being gay in Japan.
-While reading, please keep in mind that this is written reflecting my personal knowledge and experiences as a non-Japanese gay male who moved to Japan in his early twenties.
+This is the first in what I hope will become many articles giving some insight into how the gay community runs in Japan.
+While reading, please keep in mind that this is written reflecting my personal knowledge and experiences as a gay expat male in my twenties.

 Let me begin with a very quick and rudimentary overview of the Japanese societal structure.
-Modern Japanese society appears to favor the “salaryman family”, where everyone’s roles are firmly defined.
+Modern Japanese society is built around the “salaryman family”, where everyone’s roles are firmly defined, leaving little wiggle room.
 Dad goes to work as a public servant or company worker.
 He puts in long hours, usually consisting of overtime, which could be anywhere from a few hours to overnight, through the weekend, and taking priority over national holidays.
 Mom stays at home.
 She is a housewife who takes care of everything, her main purpose being to raise the kids.
-The kids are in school during the day, and busy with either club activities, cram school, or other supplementary lessons until late in the evening.
+The kids are in school during the day, and busy with either club activities or cram school until late in the evening.
 There are alternatives of course, such as mom and dad running a family business, a mom who also works a part time job to help make ends meet, or single parents.
-But by and large, the dad at work, mom at home, and kids in school structure seems to be regarded as a successful, happy, and most importantly, productive family.
+But by and large, the dad at work, mom at home, and kids in school structure is regarded as a successful, happy, and most importantly, productive family.

 However, there are challenges to this structure now, as there have been for several decades.
 Some men don’t want to become subservient to a company under the stress of supporting their families.
 Some women are becoming career oriented and working at offices into their late twenties and early thirties, refusing to marry because they don’t want to become dependent on their husbands or be expected to stay home all day.
-Children are discovering new potential paths for their futures, as the rigid paths their parents have taken may not hold the same luster as in the past.
+Kids are refusing to go to school and shutting themselves away due to the stress of the Japanese schooling system, or because the salaryman family’s standardized life isn’t as attractive or lucrative as it was in the past.

-At any rate, Japanese society prizes obedience, so despite one’s own feelings, many put up with and follow the path prescribed to them by their family and society.
+At any rate, Japanese society prizes obedience, so despite one’s own feelings, many choose to just suck it up and follow the path prescribed to them by society.
 Anyone who knows anything about Japanese culture has probably heard the proverb “the stake that sticks out gets hammered down”.
-Those who do not choose the “standard life” of the salaryman family may become ostracized for not contributing to society by working and raising a family.
+Those who do not choose the standard life of the salaryman family may become ostracized for not contributing to society by working and raising a family.
 Choosing one’s own life over benefitting the greater society doesn’t fulfill one’s duty as a Japanese citizen .
 Why should Mr. Tanaka be working twenty-hour days while Mrs. Tanaka takes care of the house all day, and little Tanaka is at his cram school until 10:00pm to try to become a proud member of society, while you’re just dillydallying at your job for your own sake, never worrying about dependents?
 Make a family and work hard like the rest of us!
 Not picking the standardized life isn’t fair.
 Not only that, but you also have your reputation and your family’s reputation to upkeep.
 No one wants a kid who “grew up to be nothing”.